Originally published on Dolphinmusic.co.uk. Updated July 2018

 We’re sure to have more to add to the Ed Sheeran Gear Guide soon enough so watch this space for updates with the latest gear he’s been spotted using!

-If you hear anything new, feel free to update us and comment below.
+If you hear anything new and you think we should ad it to our Ed Sheeran gear Guide , feel free to update us and comment below.

 View a complete range of guitars and effects pedals over at PMT Online.